wzh969/learngit/readme.txt

 Git is a version control system.
 Git is free software.
-Git is a big sb.
+Git is a big sb and pigdog.